 As an Amazon Associate I earn from qualifying purchases.

 Other than using shovels for bigger jobs where you need the leverage of a long handle, a Hori-Hori may be the only digging tool you’ll need.
+If you are in the United Kingdom, this is the closest thing to a Hori Hori and has become very popular.
 I don’t use a trowel at all anymore.
 The heavy blade is concave, one edge is serrated and one edge is beveled.
 You’ll want to be aware that it is sharp but that makes it perfect for sliding along individual plants to harvest them one at a time.
 This morning in my garden, it was onions.
 A couple of tops of my Walla Wallas had flopped over indicating it was time to dig them up.
 I slid the Hori-Hori carefully between the onion plants, pulled the knife back towards me, and the deed was done.
 All this without disturbing the other onions that were still growing.

 It is usually designed with a full tang, meaning that the metal handle and the blade is made in one piece.
 The metal tang is covered on both sides with wooden pieces bolted through it to form the handle.
 In the end, this is one strong digging tool.
 I’ve broken a lot of tools in my day but I’ve never broken one of my Hori-Hori knives.
 I’m not saying that I’ve actually tried, all I’m saying is that I’m tough on my tools and I’ve never been worried about the handle breaking or the blade chipping.

 The main job of my Hori-Hori is planting.
 My seedlings are all in 4″ pots at planting time.
 This is the perfect size for the Hori-Hori.
 With inches and centimeters engraved right on the blade, it not only helps with planting depth, but also with spacing.
 A few stabs into your prepared bed and you’re ready for fertilizer (or worm compost), water, and the plant.